QAA targeted peer review at the University of Glasgow, and what it signals for student feedback evidence

 Q: What does this signal about how student voice evidence is used in quality work?

 A: It reinforces a direction of travel towards operational evidence.
-Student feedback becomes more powerful when it is timely, analysed consistently, linked to action, and supported by clear communications that show students what changed and why.
+Student feedback becomes more useful when it is timely, analysed consistently, linked to action, and supported by clear communications that show students what changed and why.

 [Quality Assurance Agency for Higher Education (QAA)]: "QAA review finds systemic risks to quality and standards at University of Glasgow"